-How 1 Company Pulls Carbon From The Air, Aiming To Avert A Climate Catastrophe
+How One Company Pulls Carbon From The Air, Aiming To Avert A Climate Catastrophe

-How 1 Company Pulls Carbon From The Air, Aiming To Avert A Climate Catastrophe
+How One Company Pulls Carbon From The Air, Aiming To Avert A Climate Catastrophe

 At a major climate meeting in Poland, nearly 200 countries are trying to reach a deal on dramatically reducing carbon emissions.
 But a recent U.N. report found that may not be enough to avoid dangerous impacts from the warming climate.
-In fact, the world is falling so far short of what's needed, it said, that it may be necessary to pull massive amounts of carbon dioxide out of the air.
+In fact, the world is falling so far short of what's needed, it said, that it might be necessary to pull massive amounts of carbon dioxide out of the air.

 The problem is that there's no feasible — let alone economical — way to do that yet.
 But there are a number of efforts underway to find one, including in the small, picturesque town of Squamish, British Columbia, an hour's drive north of Vancouver.